Diversity & Inclusion Policy: The 10 policies your organization needs

 Trans-Inclusion Policy

 A Trans-Inclusion Policy should detail the company’s commitment to the equality of transgender and gender non-conforming people in the workplace, free from discrimination or harassment.
-The policy should set out its intent and the organization’s responsibilities to ensuring these, as well as the rights of the individual.
-It should include guidance and support on those transitioning, the process of updating personal details, and the process for reporting discriminatory behavior.
+The policy should set out its intent and the organisation’s responsibilities to ensuring these, as well as the rights of the individual.
+It should include guidance and support on those transitioning, the process of updating personal details, and the process for reporting discriminatory behaviour.

-A trans-inclusion policy should consider transgender people at all times, not just those who are transitioning, and may also cover support available for those with a family member who is transitioning.
+A trans-inclusion policy should consider transgender people at all times, not just those are transitioning, and may also cover support available for those with a family member who is transitioning.

 Whistleblowing Policy

 A Whistleblowing Policy should provide a definition of whistleblowing and relevant examples.
-It should capture how employees can raise and resolve serious issues and concerns, and outline how the organization will respond and the process for handling the concerns flagged.
+It should capture how employees can raise and resolve serious issues and concerns, and outline how the organisation will respond and the process for handling the concerns flagged.

 Mental Health, Wellbeing & Menopause Policy & Inclusion Policy